-SOC-4370: Globalization - 3 hours
+SOC-4370: Globalization (3 hours)

 This course introduces students to the major sociological theories of globalization, and its causes and consequences for culture and society.
 Students will engage in sociological analysis of contemporary issues affected by globalization.
-Prerequisite: SOC-2010 Introduction to Sociology.
+Prerequisite: C- or higher in SOC-2010.

-SOC-4420: Marriage and the Family - 3 hours
+SOC-4420: Marriage and the Family (3 hours)